l3th4l/l3th4l/README.md

 - 🤔 I’m looking for help with ...
 -->

-- 🌱 I’m currently an undergraduate in Statistics
+- 🌱 I’m currently an undergraduate student in Statistics
 - 👯 I’m looking to collaborate on image generation and reinforcement learning
 - 📫 How to reach me: [email](safalyaglobal@gmail.com)
 - 😄 Pronouns: He/Him